NHSDigital/interoperability-standards-documentation/input/pagecontent/patient-identity-and-notifications.md

 #### NHS Acute Trust version

-Leeds Teaching NHS Trust would have registered Donald as a Patient on their Patient Administration System (PAS), they would have created a Medical Record Number (MRN) to identify Donald across the trusts computer systems and more than likely recorded his (NHS Scotland) CHI Number. as HL7 FHIR this would look like [Patient Donald with CHI Number and MRN](Patient-donald-with-chi-number-and-mrn.html).
+Leeds Teaching NHS Trust would have registered Donald as a Patient on their Patient Administration System (PAS), they would have created a Medical Record Number (MRN) to identify Donald across the trusts computer systems and possibly record his (NHS Scotland) CHI Number.
+In HL7 FHIR this would look like [Patient Donald with CHI Number and MRN](Patient-donald-with-chi-number-and-mrn.html).
 Leeds Teaching Trusts follows <a href="HSCIC ITK HL7 V2 Message Specifications.pdf" target="_blank">NHS England (ADT) ITK HL7 v2 (2.4) Message Specification</a> and so will also have an equivalent HL7 v2 representation.

 Leeds Teaching NHS Trust registering Donald with NHS England looks like this: